gramineproject/gramine/CHARTER.rst

       contribution process and license terms for the applicable Upstream Project.

-c.
-The TSC may approve the use of an alternative license or licenses for inbound or outbound contributions on an exception basis.
+3. The TSC may approve the use of an alternative license or licenses for inbound or outbound contributions on an exception basis.
 To request an exception, please describe the contribution, the alternative open source license(s), and the justification for using an alternative open source license for the Project.
 License exceptions must be approved by a two-thirds vote of the entire TSC.

-d.
-Contributed files should contain license information, such as SPDX short form identifiers, indicating the open source license or licenses pertaining to the file.
+4. Contributed files should contain license information, such as SPDX short form identifiers, indicating the open source license or licenses pertaining to the file.

 8. Amendments
 -------------

-a.
-This charter may be amended by a two-thirds vote of the entire TSC and is subject to approval by LF Projects.
+1. This charter may be amended by a two-thirds vote of the entire TSC and is subject to approval by LF Projects.